 There is a saying that, “people don’t leave bad jobs, they leave bad bosses.”
 This is supported by research.
-According to Virtual Speech, 50% of employees leave their jobs because of bad managers.
+According to a recent report, 82% of workers said they would consider quitting their job because of a bad manager.
 Developing good managers that know how to interact with people improves employee satisfaction and increases retention rates, which saves money for the company in the long run.

 Research also shows that employees place a high value on training and personal development opportunities.
 According to a Gallup study, lack of investment in staff is the main reason 91% of departing employees look for a new job.
-According to another survey by the UK Department of Education, 63% of employees would change employers if offered more training opportunities.
+In a UK Department of Education survey, 63% of employees said they would change employers if offered more training opportunities.

-Investing in people skills development shows employees that the company cares and is invested in their success and professional development, so they are more likely to stay with the company and mirror the investment.
+Investing in people skills development shows employees that the company cares and is invested in their success and professional development.
+This makes them more likely to stay with the company and mirror the investment.

 3. Leaders are Ineffective at Meeting Business Goals

 According to Get Smarter, only 40% of businesses believe they are developing leaders in a way that benefits the business, and only 19% of organizations say leaders are “very effective” at meeting business goals.
-If leaders are not very effective in their jobs, they probably need some extra support in the form of people skills training.
+If leaders are ineffective in their jobs, they probably need extra support in the form of people skills training.

 4. ROI of People Skill Training: 250%

 The increased productivity and retention that result from the development of people skills are well worth the investment in the long run.
 In a study conducted by Boston College, Harvard University, and University of Michigan, they found that people skills training boosts productivity and retention by 12% and delivers a 250% return on investment based on retention and productivity.